M0Data/Furniture-sales-and-revenue-analysis/README.md

 ---

 ## **Author**
-This project was created by **Moyin Odumewu**.
-For feedback, suggestions, or collaboration, feel free to reach out!
+Moyin Odumewu created this project.
+If you have feedback, or suggestions, or would like to collaborate, please don't hesitate to reach out!

 ---